 Even professionals turn out junk.
-If you didn’t watch the linked video, Daniel describes how most of the scripts he would reject were sent to his employers by agents and producers.
+In the linked video, Daniel describes how most of the scripts he would reject were sent to his employers by agents and producers.
 These weren’t hopeful amateurs praying to break through.
 The screenplays were written by pros who took months or years writing and re-writing only to be rejected.

 Studios spend millions of dollars making films that are garbage.
 Screenplays written by veteran writers with film degrees, who spent months getting the script just right.
 A string of readers, development executives, directors, producers read that script and decide it’s good enough to risk a huge pile of cash.
 Actors read the screenplay and decide its worth their time and reputation to appear in the film.
 Hundreds of professional storytellers working together to make a $100,000,000 pile of dooky.